bihealth/sodar-core-legacy/docs/source/breaking_changes.rst

 .. note::

-    Even though the recommended Python version from Django 1.11.17+ is 3.7, we still recommend Python 3.6 for this release.
+    Even though the recommended Python version from Django 1.11.17+ is 3.7, we only support Python 3.6 for this release.
 The reason is that some dependencies still exhibit problems with the most recent Python release at the time of writing.